John F. Kennedy assassination conspiracy theories: Acoustical evidence

-Also, in 1982, a panel of 12 scientists appointed by the National Academy of Sciences, including Nobel laureates Norman Ramsey and Luis Alvarez, unanimously concluded that the HSCA's acoustic evidence was "seriously flawed".
+In 1982, a panel of 12 scientists appointed by the National Academy of Sciences, including Nobel laureates Norman Ramsey and Luis Alvarez, unanimously concluded that the HSCA's acoustic evidence was "seriously flawed".
 They concluded that the recording was made after the President had already been shot and that the recording did not indicate any additional gunshots.
 Their conclusions were later published in the journal Science.

-In a 2001 article in Science & Justice, a publication of Britain's Forensic Science Society, D.B.
-Thomas wrote that the NAS investigation was itself flawed.
+In a 2001 article in Science & Justice, a publication of Britain's Forensic Science Society, D. B. Thomas wrote that the NAS investigation was itself flawed.
 Thomas analyzed audio recordings made during the assassination and concluded with a 96% certainty that a shot was fired from the grassy knoll in front of and to the right of the President's limousine.
 In 2005, Thomas's conclusions were rebutted in the same journal.
 Ralph Linsker and several members of the original NAS team reanalyzed the recordings and reaffirmed the earlier conclusion of the NAS report that the alleged shot sounds were recorded approximately one minute after the assassination.
-In a 2010 book, D.B.
-Thomas challenged the 2005 Science & Justice article and restated his conclusion that there actually were two gunmen.
+In a 2010 book, D. B. Thomas challenged the 2005 Science & Justice article and restated his conclusion that there actually were two gunmen.